 We believe diamonds are beautiful and a great choice for high-end jewelry, but we don’t buy into the marketing that you must buy a diamond for your engagement ring.

 In other words, our goal isn’t to persuade you to buy a diamond.
 We’re here to help you get the best bang for your buck.
 We work to find the right balance of quality and size for your budget, all while avoiding rocks or pitfalls along the way.

-We also agree that synthetic diamonds look exactly like natural diamonds (as long as we’re referring to lab-created diamonds and not diamond simulants or cubic zirconia).
+We also agree that synthetic diamonds look exactly like natural diamonds.
+As long as we’re referring to lab-created diamonds (and not diamond simulants or cubic zirconia) they are “real” diamonds.
 I won’t go into the technical details of how diamonds are made because that’s not the issue.
 The main concern is value and wanting our readers to make smart, long-lasting purchases.

 This article focuses on the value and prices of lab-created diamonds.
 If you’re interested in the ethical issues related to diamond buying, see this comprehensive article.